dev-rain/cosmaestro/README.md

-# cosmaestro
+# Cosmaestro
-An informational site about the cosmos.
+Cosmaestro is an informational site about the cosmos.
+Link to site: https://dev-rain.github.io/cosmaestro/